Updated on: April 19, 2026

 The Facebook virus can be easily removed through an antivirus program.
 Norton is my preferred antivirus as its malware directory is constantly updated with the latest threats.
 Norton uses advanced heuristic analysis and machine learning technology that will help detect and block threats from infecting your account or device.

-If your computer is infected with the Facebook virus, make sure to follow our steps and run a virus scan using a comprehensive malware scanner, like Norton.
+If your computer is infected with the Facebook virus, follow our steps and run a virus scan using a comprehensive malware scanner, such as Norton.

 After you’re finished removing all malware: